Discrete Quantum Gaussians and Central Limit Theorem: A framework for convolution of quantum states

 \begin{proof} If $\rho\boxtimes\sigma$ has the minimal output entropy, then it is a pure state.
 By Proposition \ref{prop:entropy}, both $\rho$ and $\sigma$ are pure, so the equality $H(\rho\boxtimes\sigma)= H(\rho) = H(\sigma) $ holds.
 Then Theorem \ref{0112thm1} tells us that $\rho$ and $\sigma$ are pure stabilizer states, and \eqref{0125shi2} is satisfied. \end{proof}

-We also consider the Holevo capacity of the quantum channels, which can be used to quantify the classical capacity of a memoryless quantum channel \cite{Schumacher97,Holevo98}. \begin{Def}[\bf Holevo capacity] The Holevo capacity $\chi_H(\mathcal{E})$ of a quantum channel $\mathcal{E}$ is
+Classical capacity, in general, quantifies the maximal rate of reliable classical information transmission.
+Here, we study the classical capacity of the convolutional channel and explore its relation to the stabilizerness of the input states.
+We also consider the Holevo capacity of the quantum channels, which can be used to quantify the classical capacity of a memory-less quantum channel~\cite{Schumacher97,Holevo98}.